mkazhdan/VariationalPolyShapeFunctions/README.md

 <blockquote><code>% Bin/*/GeodesicsInHeat --in ../VPSF.Data/armadillo.ply</code></blockquote>
 To visualize single-source geodesics on the model of the Fanblade, using a hierarchical solver, execute:
 <blockquote><code>% Bin/*/GeodesicsInHeat --in ../VPSF.Data/fanblade.ply --mg</code></blockquote>
-You can specify the geodesic source by left-clicking while holding down the [SHIFT] key..<BR>
+You can specify the geodesic source by left-clicking while holding down the [SHIFT] key.<BR>
-You can pan by by dragging with the left mouse button and holding down the [CTRL] key.<BR>
+You can pan by by dragging with the left mouse button while holding down the [CTRL] key.<BR>
 You can rotate by dragging with the left mouse button.<BR>
 You can also rotate by using the "q", "w" , "a", "z", "s", and "x" keys.
 </details>